 Instructions

-- Roughly chop the chocolate and keep aside 2-3 large chunks per muffin, about 36 chunks.
-Set aside.125 grams caramelised white chocolate, 125 grams milk chocolate
+- If using chocolate bars, roughly chop the chocolate and keep aside 2-3 large chunks per muffin, about 36 chunks.
+Set aside.170 grams white chocolate chips, 170 grams chocolate chips

-- In a large bowl, sift together the flour, cocoa powder, and baking powder.
+- In a large mixing bowl, sift together the flour, cocoa powder, and baking powder.
 Add in the salt and sugar.
 Whisk through to combine.
-Add the chocolate chunks and stir through the flour mixture.300 grams plain flour, 45 grams unsweetened cocoa powder, 150 grams white granulated sugar, ½ teaspoons salt, 3 teaspoons baking powder
+Add the chocolate chunks or sweet chocolate chips and stir through to combine.310 grams plain flour, 45 grams unsweetened cocoa powder, 150 grams white granulated sugar, ½ teaspoons salt, 3 teaspoons baking powder

-- In a separate mixing bowl, jug or saucepan, melt the butter and allow it to cool.
-Add in the rest of the wet ingredients and whisk together until well combined.125 grams butter, 2 eggs, 125 grams Greek yogurt, 125 grams milk, 3 teaspoons vanilla extract
+- In a separate mixing bowl, jug, or saucepan, melt the butter and allow it to cool.
+Add in the rest of the wet ingredients (milk, yogurt or sour cream, eggs, and vanilla) and whisk together until well combined.125 grams butter, 2 eggs, 125 grams Greek yogurt, 125 grams milk, 3 teaspoons vanilla extract

 - Divide the muffin batter evenly between the 12 cupcake liners.
 Filling the liners to the top.
-Top the muffins with the extra chocolate chunks.
+Top the muffins with the extra chocolate chunks or chocolate chips.

 - Allow the muffins to cool for 10 to 15 minutes before serving.